Trump says US seized Iran-flagged ship trying to get past Hormuz blockade

 US President Donald Trump has said United States forces have seized an Iranian-flagged cargo ship that tried to get past his country’s naval blockade near the Strait of Hormuz.

-There was no immediate comment by Iran.
+There was no immediate comment from Iran.

 In a social media post on Sunday, Trump said the ship, named Touska, was warned by a US Navy guided missile destroyer in the Gulf of Oman to stop, but its “crew refused to listen”.